Mexico: Texas shooting ‘act of terrorism’ against Mexicans

+Ebrard also met with families of the victims and the injured and promised to speed up the repatriation process for the bodies of the eight Mexican victims.

+“We agree that it appears racism and white supremacy are serious problems in the United States,” Ebrard said.

-President Andrés Manuel López Obrador said Monday that Mexico will respect the debate that will unfold in the United States following Saturday’s attack that killed a total of 21 people, but he believes the discussion could lead to change north of the border.
+President Andrés Manuel López Obrador previously said that Mexico will respect the debate that will unfold in the United States following the Saturday attack that killed a total of 22 people, but he believes the discussion could lead to change north of the border.

 “There could be a change to their laws because it is stunning what is happening, unfortunate and very powerful,” López Obrador said.
 “I don’t rule out that they could change their constitution and laws.
 These are new times; you have to always be adjusting the legal framework to the new reality.”

-Many in Mexico were reeling Sunday from revelations that the shooting appeared to have been aimed at Hispanics — and Mexicans in particular.
+Many in Mexico were reeling from revelations that the shooting appeared to have been aimed at Hispanics, and Mexicans in particular.

-Mexican Foreign Minister Marcelo Ebrard urged the U.S. government to establish a “clear and convincing position against hate crimes” after what he labeled “an act of terrorism” against Mexicans

-Late Sunday, Ebrard raised the death toll of Mexican citizens to seven, along with seven wounded.
-The government said the change was the result of the identification process.
-Ebrard was scheduled to travel to El Paso later Monday to meet with families of the victims.

 Just minutes before the rampage, U.S. investigators believe the shooter posted a rambling online manifesto in which he railed against a perceived “invasion” of Hispanics coming into the U.S. He then allegedly targeted a shopping area in El Paso that is about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juarez, Mexico.